mega-mace/mega-mace.github.io/others/roms.md

 I've played this before, maybe not on the NES exactly, but in some form, so I'm not sure why I played it again.
 I wasn't a big fan and am still not.
 I feel like this would be more fun if your car only moved left to right, but the "vertical" movement makes it tough, especially with the jerky acceleration.
 It's sort of like a shump with too narrow of a playfield, you don't get any time or space to deal with obstacles as they come up.

 ### Teenage Mutant Ninja Turtles
 IGN's #98 NES game... still not quite in the good stuff.
 There is some interesting potential here, with the split between top down overworld and side scrolling action in the vein of Ninja Gaiden or Castlevania.
 The ability to switch between turtles that each have their own health bars and weapon sets is interesting as well.
-But the levels are just blandly designed if not outright hostile, with weird jumps that can send you back through its waves of erraticly spawning enemies.
+But the levels are just blandly designed if not outright hostile, with weird jumps that can send you back through its waves of erratically spawning enemies.
 I was disappointed to find the infamous dam level so soon, as I really don't have the determination to get past it.

 ### Willow
 I haven't seen the film Willow, but this game starts out looking okay with a detailed intro sequence... and then I realize it appears to be an RPG, so I might need to come back to it with more time.

 ## Game Boy

+## Donkey Kong (1994)

+I heard good things about Donkey Kong 94, but this was a bit of a letdown.
+Nonetheless, I did go through the whole thing.
+It is arcade style, sometimes to a fault, as the precision of certain jumps that you don't have great control over can be annoying.
+There are differing degrees of fall damage in the game, which can lead to some trial and error unless you have a really good eye for it, as I'd often find Mario rolling out of a medium fall into an obstacle.
+Perhaps these are necessary evils given the limited screen space, and at least it's very generous with extra lives.
+But where DK94 really sings is the more puzzle-y elements that are introduced, where it deviates more from the original arcade games and feels more fair.
+Overall it's a pretty impressive package in the limited constraints, but it also had me yearning for games that were able to break away from those constraints and lean more into the puzzle aspect.

 ## SNES